Lymdun/MirrorConverter/README.md

 Based on Mirror [migration guide](https://vis2k.github.io/Mirror/General/Migration), this tool is able to do alone the following steps:
 - Replace namespace
 - Remove NetworkSettings
-- Rename SyncListStruct to SyncListSTRUCT
+- Rename SyncListStruct to SyncList
 - Replace NetworkHash128 and NetworkInstanceId
 - Replace Components
 - Replace Usings